-During the three months ended March 31, 2024, the Company's interest rate cap generated an unrecognized pre-tax loss of \$ 0.5 million recorded in Accumulated other comprehensive income on the Company's Condensed Consolidated Balance Sheets.
-During the same period, the Company also recognized a \$1.4 million reduction in interest expense related to the Company's receipt of funds as a result of an interest rate cap settlement with the Company's counterparty, partially offset by \$0.3 million of interest expense related to amortization of the interest rate cap premium paid by the Company in connection with the interest rate cap.
+During the three and six months ended March 31, 2024 June 30, 2024, the Company's interest rate cap Interest Rate Caps generated an unrecognized pre-tax loss of \$0.5 million \$1.4 million and \$1.9 million, respectively, recorded in Accumulated accumulated other comprehensive income on the Company's Condensed Consolidated Balance Sheets.
+During the same period, periods, the Company also recognized a \$1.4 million \$1.3 million and \$2.7 million reduction, respectively, in interest expense related to the Company's receipt of funds as a result of an interest rate cap settlement with the Company's counterparty with respect to the 2022 Interest Rate Cap, partially offset by \$0.3 million and \$0.6 million, respectively, of interest expense related to amortization of the interest rate cap premium premiums paid by the Company in connection with the interest rate cap, Interest Rate Caps.

-During the three months ended March 31, 2023, the Company's interest rate cap generated an unrecognized pre-tax loss of \$ 0.7 million recorded in Accumulated other comprehensive income on the Company's Condensed Consolidated Balance Sheets.
-The Company also recognized a \$0.6 million reduction in interest expense related the Company's receipt of funds as a result of an interest rate cap settlement with the Company's counterparty, partially offset by \$0.3 million related to amortization of the interest rate cap premium paid by the Company in connection with the interest rate cap.
+During the three and six months ended March 31, 2023 June 30, 2023, the Company's interest rate cap 2022 Interest Rate Cap generated an unrecognized pre-tax loss of \$0.7 million \$1.7 million and \$1.0 million, respectively, recorded in Accumulated accumulated other comprehensive income on the Company's Condensed Consolidated Balance Sheets.
+The During the same periods, the Company also recognized a \$0.6 million \$0.9 million and \$1.5 million reduction, respectively, in interest expense related to the Company's receipt of funds as a result of an interest rate cap settlement with the Company's counterparty, partially offset by \$0.3 million and \$0.5 million, respectively, related to amortization of the interest rate cap premium paid by the Company in connection with the interest rate cap, 2022 Interest Rate Cap.

-The Company performed an initial effectiveness assessment on the interest rate cap and determined it to be an effective hedge of the cash flows related to the interest rate payments on the 2022 Term Loan Facility.
+The Company performed an initial effectiveness assessment on the interest rate cap Interest Rate Caps and determined it each to be an effective hedge of the cash flows related to the interest rate payments on the 2022 Term Loan Facility.
 The hedge is evaluated qualitatively on a quarterly basis for effectiveness.
-Changes in fair value are recorded in Accumulated other comprehensive income and periodic settlements of the interest rate cap will be recorded in Interest expense, net along with the interest on amounts outstanding under the 2022 Term Loan Facility.
-Payment of the up-front premium of the interest rate cap is included within Other assets and liabilities within cash flows from operating activities on the Company's Condensed Consolidated Statements of Cash Flows.
+Changes in fair value are recorded in Accumulated accumulated other comprehensive income and periodic settlements of the interest rate cap Interest Rate Caps will be recorded in Interest interest expense net along with the interest on amounts outstanding under the 2022 Term Loan Facility.
+Payment Payments of the up-front premium premiums of the interest rate cap is Interest Rate Caps are included within Other other current assets and other assets and liabilities within cash flows from operating activities on the Company's Condensed Consolidated Statements of Cash Flows.